bradpotts/multi-tenancy-devise/README.md

 [![Gem Version](https://badge.fury.io/rb/mtdevise.svg)](https://badge.fury.io/rb/mtdevise)

 ### Mtdevise(3) (MultiTenancyDevise) Documentation
 PHC mtdevise gem adds multi-tenant and account management features to rails Devise gem.
-Plataformatec Devise and required custom Twitter Bootstrap Devise views included.
+Plataformatec Devise and required custom Bootstrap Devise views included.

 * Multi-tenancy using subdomain scoping and account_id column.
 * Adds basecamp style logins to devise authentication gem.
-* Welcome, Dashboard with custom Devise screens included
+* Welcome, Dashboard with custom Devise views included.
 * Highly customizable views and layouts using standard bootstrap 3 code.
-* Central login screen for all tenants (users) or logins through subdomain.
+* Central login screen for all tenants (users) or logins through a subdomain.
 * Mis-Spelling and redirect to welcome screen if subdomain none-existent.
-* Compatible with postgre, mysql and sqlite (for dev environments)
+* Compatible with postgre, mysql and sqlite (for dev environments).

 #### Step 1 - Add user model to your app (Must be Done First!!)
 Generate a user.rb file in your mainapp and add the code below